*This meal was paid in part with credit*

 My fries are upgraded to be ‘dirty’ which upon asking means covered in Hippo Sauce (like burger sauce) with bacon bits and not the type of photos Nadine Dorries sends BoJo.
 Thank god.
 Sides include various fried things and you’ll find cocktails like boozy slushes, plus thick shakes that will absolutely not make you skinny but could possibly make you feel like Uma Thurman in Pulp Fiction.
 Minus all the heroin, obviously.

 We left very full.
 Was it the best burger I’ve ever had?
-No. Is it better than any burger I’ve had in that specific area?
+Absolutely not.
+Is it better than any burger I’ve had in that specific area?
 Yeah, but the bar isn’t set very high let’s be honest.
 I try not to subscribe the whole “which is the best burger place in Brum?” narrative because the truth is we’re blessed to have many across the city – bricks and mortar and traders as part of the ever expanding street food scene – that offer choice and something for everyone.
 (You don’t have to love the sweet offering at Hanbao, for example, but others do so maybe just let folk enjoy themselves, yeah?
 You’re not Goldilocks and burgers are not porridge).
 But the fact is we’ve been missing a decent offering slap bang in the middle of the city centre for some time and I think Fat Hippo will do fine providing it sorts out the inconsistency issues that seem to be plaguing them.

 Fat Hippo, 11 Bennetts Hill, Birmingham, B2 5RS

 Disclosure: I used a voucher towards some of this – I paid the excess/tip.
 All words, photos and opinions about getting drunk on Bennetts Hill are mine – you can see more here.